purplediane/purplediane.github.io/_posts/2016-03-08-welcome-to-jekyll.markdown

 Jekyll also offers powerful support for code snippets:

-I changed this to use different highlighting, rather than the "Liquid" it was originally because colors were lame (Okay, they are still lame, but not as bad):
+I changed this to use different highlighting, rather than the "Liquid" it was originally because colors were lame.

 ~~~ruby
 def print_hi(name)